 In order to communicate with the spirit or consciousness of these things, the shaman will shift his or her own state of awareness.
 Shamans can do this through various means, such as meditation, repetitive sounds such as that of the drum or rattle, or through the help of hallucinogenic plants.
 The shaman will then “see” through a new set of eyes, they will see what is going on with you on a spiritual level.

 The shaman’s practice is also characterized by the soul flight.
 The shift of consciousness that the shaman makes, which allows the free part of his or her soul to leave the body.
 The shaman can then go retrieve information for your healing and growth.
 They can retrieve healing power, or things that you have lost along the way in living your life.
 During the soul flight the shaman is both in the room, and going on this “journey” so that he or she has an awareness of both at the same time.
-More about the soul flight or journey.

-How does shaman Healing Work?
+How does the shaman heal?

 Soul loss would be comparable to the psychological concept of disassociation.